pix2pixzero/pix2pix-zero/README.md

         --prompt_str "a high resolution painting of a cat in the style of van gogh" \
         --task "cat2dog"
     ```

+### **Gradio demo**
+- We also provide a UI for testing our method that is built with gradio.
+This demo also supports generating new directions on the fly!
+Running the following command in a terminal will launch the demo:
+    ```
+    python app_gradio.py
+    ```
+- This demo is also hosted on HuggingFace [here](https://huggingface.co/spaces/pix2pix-zero-library/pix2pix-zero-demo).

 ### **Tips and Debugging**
   - **Controlling the Image Structure:**<br>